Tricholoma vernaticum: Habitat and distribution

-Fruit bodies of Tricholoma vernaticum grow singly or in groups under conifers in late spring and early summer.
+The fruit bodies grow singly or in groups under conifers in late spring and early summer.
 A fairly common species throughout its range, it is found at high elevations in California north to Oregon and Washington.
 It is a snowbank fungus, meaning it is commonly found at the edge of melting snowbanks.
 Fruit bodies are often buried under humus, forming hardly visible "mushrumps", apparent only as cracked bumps on the ground.